keu/docs/learn/airflow-fivetran.md

 1. Click on **Admin** -> **Connections** -> **+** to create a new connection.

 2. Name your connection `github_conn` and select the **GitHub** connection type.
 Provide a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (PAT) for your GitHub account.
-The PAT only needs to have one permission: `Read-only` access to the metadata, which is the lowest level of access available to a PAT.
-You can restrict access to the `airflow-fivetran-tutorial` repository by using the `fine-grained personal access token` feature.
+The PAT needs to have read access to the metadata (includes tags) of the `airflow-fivetran-tutorial` repository.

     ![GitHub connection](/img/guides/github_connection.png)

 4. Click **Test** to test your connection.
 Once you see `Connection tested successfully` click **Save**.

 ## Step 8: Create your Airflow DAG

+For this tutorial you will create a DAG that waits for a GitHub tag to be present in your GitHub repo, and then kicks off the Fivetran sync job you configured to ingest the GitHub repo metadata to your destination.

 1. Open your `astro-fivetran-project` in a code-editor.